 Once you’re ready to apply your blush put a little on the end of a brush and gently apply it at the end of your cheekbone.
-Blend it with small circles and work you way forward to cover the apple of your cheek.
-Your blush should go diagonally along your cheekbone, but it should never go past your nostrils.
+Blend it with small circles and work your way forward to cover the apple of your cheek.
+Your blush should go diagonally along your cheekbone, and it should never go past your nostrils.

 Blend your blush to make sure that there are no hard lines, and if you put too much on, don’t panic.
 Simply add a little more foundation or concealer over your blush.